 The Chief Information Officer for ExpressVPN, Daniel Gericke, has entered into a plea deal with the US government for his role in facilitating the United Arab Emirates in hacking and surveilling state dissidents.
-Gericke, who was formerly employed by the US military, has admitted to violating US hacking laws and facilitating the UAE in a covert cyber espionage operation called Project Raven.
-These activities transpired before Gericke was employed by ExpressVPN.
+Gericke, who was formerly employed by the US military, is accused of violating US hacking laws and facilitating the UAE in a covert cyber espionage operation called Project Raven, which transpired before Gericke was employed by ExpressVPN.

-Earlier this week, we wrote an article about how ExpressVPN sold out to Kape Technologies, a former malware distributor operating out of Israel.
+Earlier this week, we wrote an article about how ExpressVPN agreed to be purchased by Kape Technologies, a company with a growing presence in the VPN space.
 Today, we’re going to be covering another hot issue that just surfaced involving a high-level ExpressVPN executive, criminal charges, and international espionage.

 What exactly did Daniel Gericke do?